Yvette enjoying an Italian Aperol Spritz recipe while exploring the streets of Rome.

 At ModDayArt.com, our Aperol Spritz cocktail art print is a customer favorite—and it’s easy to see why.
 This piece features a beautifully hand-drawn illustration of the iconic cocktail along with its simple recipe, so you can easily recreate this vibrant drink at home.
 Hang it as bar cart wall art or mix and match it with our other cocktail prints for a stylish cocktail art installation.
 With this alcohol poster, you not only add a splash of color to your space but also have a quick recipe reference whenever the mood strikes!

-(Psst… if you’d like to watch our talented artist, Michael, illustrate this cocktail wall art piece, click play to see the magic in action!)
+(Psst… Want to watch our artist, Michael, bring this cocktail wall art to life?
+Check out the Aperol Spritz Cocktail wall art detail page!)

 On our Italian hiking adventure in 2024 we made it our mission to try an Aperol Spritz all throughout the country (such a hard mission, I know!).
 I would say that we found a few varieties of this colorful drink from place to place.